zoufanyi/IE_TA29_Wp/README.md

 Our website is to help people quit smoking.

 We used UpdraftPlus to downlaod the backup files.
 The backup files include a database, plugins, themes, uploads and others.

+Steps to use this backup:
+1. Download the backup files from Github.
+2. Log in WordPress dashboard.
+3. Install and active a plugin named UpdraftPlus.
+4. Use UpdraftPlus to upload and restore the files.